rackerlabs/design-system/_component_design/toast.md

 Consider the following best practices when you construct toast:

-- A toast can include an optional call-to-action (CTA) that navigates the user out of the current page.
+- A toast can include an optional call-to-action (CTA) that navigates the user out of the current page, or that triggers an action.
 - Only use one CTA for a toast.
 Do not include a **Dismiss** or **Close** CTA.
 - If there is an error and the user can take an action to correct, include a CTA.
-- Use complete sentences when you write the notification message.
+- Use human-friendly, complete sentences when you write the notification message.
+For more information about writing notification message, see [Alert and Message Guidelines]({{site.baseurl}}/style/alert-messages.html).
-- If the notification message includes only one sentence, do not use a period. **This runs counter to our text conventions**.
-If there are two or more sentences, use periods.
 - The notification message should not exceed more than four lines, excluding the CTA.
 - The user can click close **X** to close the toast.
 - The toast remains open when the user hovers over it and closes when the cursor moves off of it.
 Refer to [Behaviors]({{page.url}}#behaviors) for more information about toast timing.